Leo3418/RealMute/README.md

 Future Plan
 ----------
-- [ ] An optional function to exclude OPs in muting all players
+- [x] An optional function to exclude OPs in muting all players
+- [ ] See all muted players and settings of this plugin
 - [ ] Automatically mute players if they send any prohibited contents in chat
 - [ ] Timer-mute